Code-Institute-Submissions/milestone-project-43/README.md

 Acknowledgements
 * To my mentor Reuben Ferrante for his time and help
-* To the Code Institute support team for their flexibility and regular phone calls, particularly in htese difficult times.
+* To the Code Institute support team for their flexibility and regular phone calls, particularly in these difficult times.